zipluciano/first_repo/readme.md

-# this is a dumb python script, just for GIT learning
+# this is a dumb python script, just for git learning